 So we've established that philanthropy can aspire to be strategic, and that Kresge seeks to pivot around that aspiration.
 It still remains to be seen what that means in practice.
-I'll turn to that question in this third and final section of my remarks.
+I'll turn to that issue in this third and final section of my remarks.

-I'll use as my point of departure one of those consummately "wicked problems"11 with which philanthropy has wrestled for quite some time and in which it has enjoyed decidedly mixed results - the renewal of America's cities and rural areas.
+I want to use as my point of departure one of those consummately "wicked problems" with which philanthropy has wrestled for quite some time and in which it has enjoyed decidedly mixed results - the renewal of America's cities.

 Our staff at Kresge recently spent a day discussing why philanthropy has seemed to have made so little progress in the rebuilding of New Orleans despite rushing in with the highest of intentions to assemble a \$70 million investment pool.
 There were lots of plausible answers.
 The public sector's utter failure to structure timely, appropriate and effective relief in the storm's immediate aftermath, preventing real progress from getting a footing.
-The failure of vision and courage among political leaders.
 The overwhelming complexity of creating community-support systems in the absence of a robust pre-existing nonprofit infrastructure.
-The paucity of political and moral will to face down issues of race and poverty.
+The paucity of political courage and moral will to face down issues of race and poverty.
 And many more.